yrakcaz/sys-rs/README.md

 This tool displays all the lines of code corresponding to the addresses covered by the instruction pointer during the execution of a binary.
+The binary needs to be compiled with DWARF debug symbols.
+DWARF versions supported : 2, 3, 4.

 Usage: `addr2line-rs command [args]`